Jamie Johnson (TV series)

-Jamie Johnson is a British children's drama television broadcast on CBBC from 8 June 2016 to 17 November 2022, created by Dan Freedman and based on his novel series of the same name.
+Jamie Johnson is a British children's drama television broadcast on CBBC from 8 June 2016 to 17 November 2022, created by Dan Freedman based on his novel series of the same name.
 The series followed the self-titled character, portrayed by Louis Dunn, as he negotiates secondary school and issues at home, along with being a talented footballer.
 A spin-off series, Jamie Johnson FC, set in the world of elite academy football, was released in 2023.

-The show features several cameo appearances from footballers past and present, including Gary Lineker, Steph Houghton, Raheem Sterling, Luis Suárez and Vincent Kompany.
+The show features several cameo appearances from footballers past and present, including Gary Lineker, Steph Houghton, Marcus Rashford, Raheem Sterling, Luis Suárez and Vincent Kompany.

 Synopsis

 Jamie Johnson is a seriously gifted footballer capable of going all the way.
 But after his dad walks out on them, Jamie and his mother are forced to move in with Jamie's grandfather, meaning Jamie has to start at a new school.
 He makes friends with Jack and Boggy but makes an enemy of Dillon and struggles to impress football coach, Mr Hansard.

 The series has had many very special episodes, covering topics such as bullying, sexism, cheating, blackmail, relationships, diabetes, homelessness, multiple sclerosis, racism, crime and homophobia.

-The plot is very loosely based on the storyline in the book series of the same name, written author by Dan Freedman, using some of the characters in the books.
+The plot is loosely based on the storyline in the book series of the same name, written author by Dan Freedman, using some of the characters in the books.